 Patrice and Cristina de Vogüé

 Alfred Sommier’s great-grandson, Patrice de Vogüé opened the estate to the public in 1968.
-He is a tireless advocate of 17th century decorative arts and regards his home as an example of their apex.
+He was a tireless advocate of 17th century decorative arts and regarded his home as an example of their apex.
 His wife Cristina created a souvenir shop, considered one of the most beautiful château gift stores in France, and opened the restaurant le Relais de l’Ecureuil in 1985.